 2. Set a Christmas budget meeting with your spouse & decide your Christmas budget.

 I cannot tell you how very, very, very important this one is, but trust me on this.
 To make January happier in your home, you have got to sit down and talk about what you both really want Christmas to look like, and who's going to purchase which gifts for who.

 While my husband and I have always had a Christmas budget, inevitably we both struggle with keeping to our lists (~ahem~).
 However by going over the plan beforehand it just keeps us working together throughout the frazzled Christmas season.

 Set up a budget “date” night and determine exactly how much money you have to spend on Christmas and what to purchase for every single person on your list.
 (Be sure to include a budget for shipping and gift wrap – those expenses can really add up!)

 Make sure to have a general idea of what the items on your list should cost, and then watch for any deeply discounted savings.
-In the next few weeks we'll be rolling out some Black Friday price comparison sheets, so know those “hot ticket” items on your list and watch for savings on them.
+We have our Black Friday Deal Comparison Database up and running right now, so you can know the pricing on those “hot ticket” items on your list and watch for savings on them.
 I really believe just about everything goes on sale during the Christmas season, so be patient and watch for a deal!

 3. Decide how you're going to Christmas shop.

 Do you love Black Friday shopping?
 Is online shopping for you?
 Whatever you choose, have a general idea of how you're going to tackle Christmas gift purchasing before you're bombarded with Christmas deals.